vaetas/heroicons/README.md

 ## Development

-Fetch new icons and automatically generate source code for `heroicons.dart`
+Fetch new icons and automatically generate source code for `heroicons.dart` (runs both of the below steps)

 ```
-dart tool/generator.dart
+dart tool/update.dart
 ```

 ### Extra Commands